trangvu/trangvu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Trang Vu is a Lecturer in Department of Data Science and Artificial Intelligence, Faculty of Information Technology, Monash University.
 Her research interests lie at the intersection of natural language processing and machine learning.
-Her current research focuses on efficient and trustworthy NLP methods to make NLP technologies safe and accessible.
+Her current research focuses on efficient and trustworthy methods to make NLP technologies safe and accessible.

 My current research interests include
 - Safe and trustworthy NLP: alignment and hallucination mitigation for LLMs